arangodb/arangodb/Documentation/DocuBlocks/Rest/Graph/1_structs.md

 Flag if the graph is a SmartGraph (Enterprise Edition only) or not.

 @RESTSTRUCT{smartGraphAttribute,graph_representation,string,optional,}
-The name of the sharding attribute in smart graph case (Enterprise Edition only)
+The name of the sharding attribute in SmartGraph case (Enterprise Edition only)

 @RESTSTRUCT{_id,vertex_representation,string,required,}
 The _id value of the stored data.